 I wrote before about how Yi can be a vehicle for instantaneous change, through an image that immediately transforms your experience.
-On the call last Sunday, we discussed these and other ‘vehicles for change’, and four other ways that the Yijing fosters personal transformation.

 The effect of a ‘vehicle for change’ tends to be an immediate change of perception and experience.
 One moment your inner space is just hollowed out and empty, the next it’s a Well.
-One moment you’re a hero battling the odds, the next you notice that you’re a ram that’s charged valiantly into an unyielding hedge.
+One moment you’re a hero, battling the odds; the next, you notice that you’re a ram that’s charged valiantly into an unyielding hedge.
 (Most disconcerting.)

 I think this is basically how Yi works its transformations, opening one new window at a time on the larger reality.
 Certainly, a few years of having one’s most-cherished personal heroic stories skillfully debunked (did I mention the disconcerting part?) tends to foster self-awareness, and a certain readiness to question comfortable assumptions.

 I think there’s more going on here, though.
 When we cast our coins or sort our beads or stalks, we’re initiating a conversation with what is.
 We connect, at some level, with the truth of ourselves and the situation.
 We start to bring our choices into resonance with this: because we’re quite often moved to consult at a moment of decision, whatever awareness we can develop will also be translated into action.

 In an ideal world, this can anchor us into a kind of virtuous cycle of authenticity: acting in resonance with truth, as your own self; having the experience of being in resonance; changing the way you act as a result.